- Free Consultation

 Later you learn that your landlord received citations as a result of the fire.
 The authorities want to know why there are no smoke alarms in your apartment.
 Your landlord admits that he never got around to installing them.
 And, then, of course – there is the issue of the faulty fire escape.

 Property owners and managers are responsible for maintaining their properties in order to prevent hazardous conditions that may result in a fire.
 If there is a fire, the cause must first be determined by a fire department investigator.
+Additionally, if you are lucky and escape without injury, the property owner and/or manager could be liable to restore any damage caused by utilising something akin to ServiceMaster Restoration by Zaba.

 Assuming you’re not at fault for starting the fire in your apartment, an investigation might attribute the fire to the property owner or manager for failing to take appropriate fire preventive measures.